 1. Preparation:

-• Bring to Room Temperature: Remove the prime rib roast from the fridge 2-3 hours before cooking to allow it to come to room temperature.
-This ensures even cooking.
+- Bring at room temperature: Remove the prime rib roast from the fridge 2-3 hours before cooking so that it can be allowed to come at room temperature.

 2. Seasoning:

-• Make the Spice Rub: In a small bowl, combine kosher salt, black pepper, minced garlic, chopped rosemary, chopped thyme, onion powder, and garlic powder.
+- Make masala rub: In a small bowl, add coser salt, black pepper, minced garlic, chopped rosemary, chopped thyme, onion powder and garlic powder.

-• Add olive oil to the mixture, stirring to form a paste-like consistency.
+- Add olive oil to the mixture, stirring to create stability like paste.

 3. Roasting the Prime Rib:

-• Place in Roasting Pan: Set the prime rib on a rack in a roasting pan.
-If you don’t have a rack, place the roast directly in the pan, but the rack will help elevate it for even heat circulation.
+- Place in a roasting pan: Set prime rib on a rack in a roasting pan.
+If you do not have a rack, place the roast directly into the pan, but the rack will also help to increase it for heat circulation.

-• Add Beef Broth: Pour beef broth or water into the bottom of the roasting pan (about 1-2 cups).
-This helps prevent the drippings from burning and creates a flavorful base for your au jus later.
+- Add beef broth: Add beef broth or water to the bottom of the roasting pan (about 1-2 cups).

-• Initial High-Temperature Roast: Place the roast in the oven and roast at 450°F for 15-20 minutes to form a flavorful, crispy crust on the outside.
+- Early high temperature roasted: place roast in the oven and fry at 450 ° F for 15-20 minutes to create a delicious, crispy crust on the outside.

 4. Reduce the Heat and Slow-Roast: